Salazar99/Slam/README.md

 * Do not include the prefix common to all variables in the vcd, ex.
 If all design's variables are contained inside the global scope "test1", then variable "a" must be referenced as "modn::a"

 Propositions are labelled (using the 'loc' attribute of 'prop') with "a", "c", "ac" and "dt"
-* "a" propositions will be used only to fill antecedent's placeholders (not the dt operator)
+* "a" propositions will be used only to fill the antecedent's placeholders
 * "c" propositions will be used only to fill consequent's placeholders (not the decision tree operators)
 * "ac" propositions will be used only in placeholders appearing in both the antecedent and the consequent.
 * "dt" propositions will be used only to fill decision tree operators